railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_lead.rst

 Thanks to this use by operation, the real working time is recorded on the production order.

-The production order is automatically put into the state 'Running' once the first operation has been started.
+The production order is automatically put into the state 'In Production' once the first operation has been started.
 That consumes some raw materials.
 Similarly the production order is closed automatically once the last operation is completed.
 The finished products are then made.